skeddles/godot-zelda/README.md

 Add a door by dragging `res://scenes/door.tscn` into the scene.
 Set the target room by clicking on the root node and set its `target_room` and `target_marker` properties.

+#### Adding NPCs

-Drag NPCs from `res://scenes/NPC` into the scene.
+1. Drag an NPC from `res://scenes/npc.tsc` into the room
+2. Create a sprite_frames resource in the inspector
+3. Add frames to the `default` animation in the sprite frames